Iguazu – the boundary river

 The beauty of the falls has helped to protect the surrounding forests.

-There is a advantageous competition between Brazil and Argentina about the conservation of nature values around Iguazu Falls.
+There is an advantageous competition between Brazil and Argentina about the conservation of natural values around Iguazu Falls.
 Each country has developed modern tourist infrastructure to manage the huge flow of visitors and – naturally, to earn from this.

 Brazil – Iguaçu National Park